Karishma271/Capstone/README.md

 29 October 2024

 ## Project Description
-"UtsavVibes" is an event management portal developed with the MERN stack and integrated Stripe payment gateway.
-It simplifies event planning by allowing users to explore, book venues, and manage events seamlessly.
+"UtsavVibes" is an easy-to-use event management platform built with the MERN stack and Stripe payment integration.
+It helps users find and book venues for their events and manage everything smoothly from start to finish.

 ## Technology Used
 ### Front-end: